Zhengyu-Joey-Wang/CSC148-Review-Notes/README.md

 A class with abstract methods

 + Abstract method: In a method, if there is only one line `raise NotImplementedError`, it is called an abstract method
     + It's worth noting that a method that only raises `NotImplementedError` is not a true abstract method, as Python will not prevent us from creating an instance of this method (in other words, Python will not prevent us from creating an instance of this abstract class).
-The correct way to create an abstract function is to use the `@abstractmethod` decorator to create an abstract method.
+The correct way to create an abstract method is to use the `@abstractmethod` decorator to create an abstract method.

         ```Python
         class A: